 Cucumbers or potatoes: When you have a dog, putting something fresh and refreshing on your eyelids can make the dog less annoying.

 Cold cucumber slices are perfect for providing fresh moisture that helps reduce inflammation and irritation.

 Cut a cucumber that has been in the refrigerator and put a slice in the affected eye for about ten minutes.
 If you do not have a cucumber, a piece of potato can also work well.

 - If your dog has not improved after a few days.

 - If the dog is getting bigger.

 - You are experiencing pain in the eye instead of just your eyelid.

-- Your eyelid has swollen, it has become very red and it does not open completely.
+- Your eyelid has swollen, become very red, and does not open completely.

 - The redness and swelling extend beyond your eyelid and involve your cheek or other parts of your face.